8 Top Picks

 Price is rather high, MSRP at this moment is over $2000 making it a big investment.

 The welder has an incredible range too, 10-165V, making it very efficient, powerful and gentle when needed.
 It also comes with a foot pedal as standard equipment.
-With this, the Miller product is one of the best TIG welders one can own.
+This gives it a strong and clean weld.
+With this, the Miller product is one of the best Budget TIG welders one can own.

-However, if you feel like you can splurge, there is the Miller Maxstar 150 S welder.
+However, if you feel like you can splurge, there is the Miller Maxstar 161 STH welder.
 This is one of the most compact and most powerful stick welders, as well as most efficient.

-The welder operates either at 115V or on 230V.
-It also delivers extremely high amperage (almost 230 amps) for both AC and DC.
+The welder operates either at 120V or on 240V.
+It also delivers extremely high amperage (max 160 amps, rated 130 amps) for both AC and DC.

 Of course, the machine features an automated hot start.
 However, Miller not only allows for an easier start, but it adapts the power so you won’t burn through the material.